joaopizani/paucasedmatura-src/site/src/en/blog/haskell/2013-03-02_haskell-ants-edsl.md

 </div>

 Also, here it goes one of the basic strategies we submitted for the contest, so that you can have an idea of how it "feels" to write strategies in our EDSL:

 <script src="http://gist-it.sudarmuthu.com/github/joaopizani/haskell-ants-edsl-afp2012/blob/master/uu-ant-gen/Game/UUAntGen/Frontend/AntStrategies.hs?slice=158:185&footer=no"></script>

 This particular strategy was based in the fact that ants born in the hill's corners (each anthill had 6 corners) would draw "highways" with pheromones, that would mark a quick way for other ants to go back home whenever needed.
-Besides this, ants that found food would also leave a "trail" of pheromones leading to the highways, and these trails would consist a kind of "local roads".
+Besides this, ants that found food would also leave a "trail" of pheromones leading to the highways, and these trails would serve as a kind of "local roads".

 Finally, as a prize for your pacience in reading this post until here :), you can take a look at the slides that we prepared for the presentation of the project (click on the image to start the download):

 [![slides-ants-edsl-afp2012](/files/imgs/2013-03_slides-ants-edsl-afp2012.png)](/files/imgs/2013-03_presentation-ants-edsl-afp2012.pdf)